UN anti-graft investigator barred from re-entering Guatemala

-GUATEMALA CITY (AP) — The head of a U.N.-backed commission probing corruption in Guatemala has been barred from re-entering the country, days after President Jimmy Morales decided not to renew the body’s mandate.
+GUATEMALA CITY (AP) — The head of a U.N.-backed commission probing corruption in Guatemala was barred from re-entering the country Tuesday, further defanging the investigative body days after President Jimmy Morales announced he would not renew its mandate.

-A government statement says Morales has communicated the decision to the U.N. secretary-general and asked for him to name a replacement for Ivan Velasquez.
+In a statement, the government said Morales had communicated the decision to the U.N. secretary-general and asked for him to name a replacement for Ivan Velasquez, who along with Guatemalan prosecutors has pressed a number of high-profile graft investigations including against Morales himself.

-Tuesday’s statement calls Velasquez a person who “attacks public order and security,” hurting governance, institutions, justice and peace in the country.
+The statement called Velasquez “a person who attacks order and public security; affecting governance, institutionality, justice and peace in the country.”

-Morales announced last Friday that he would not renew the commission’s mandate for another two-year term.

 Most Read Nation & World Stories